ingadhoc/stock/stock_ux/README.rst

 #.
 Fix in the calculation cost of the merchandise sold when the currency of the product is different from the currency of the company.
 #.
 Add a stock picking list report to stock pickings.
 #.
 Add compatibility with web_m2x_options by allowing to create lots on m2o fields
 #.
-Add wizard in products to allows the stock users to replenish a product using the routes applied to this product.
-A specific route can also be applied to bypass the default route.TODO remove in v12
-#.
 Remove tecnical features to Stock moves menu in inventory/reports.
 #.
 Add in products (template and variants) button to access to stock moves related.
 #.
 Change name to the menus Product Move and Product Move lines.